markiewiczjakub/url-shortener/README.md

 ## How it works

-> Just type a desired name (or don't, an app will generate some hash for you) and submit the form.
+> Just type a desired name (or don't, the app will generate some hash for you) and submit the form.
 As an output you will get shortened URL!

 ## Installation